marcinzm/drone-battery-recharge-calculator/README.md

 1) Copyright:
 You can use for commercial and uncommercial use.
-If you like the software and makes it helpful for you, please donate.
+If you like the software and makes it helpful for you, please donate via PayPal (email: marcinzmyslowski@poczta.onet.pl) or visit my web page: http://wynajmijdronaod.zmyslowski.pl/programy - there is information how to donate..

 2) Goal:
 Drone Battery Recharge Calculator is the software which would be helpful